 In 2017 she released the first book in her new Middle Grade series: The Explorers: The Door in the Alley (Delacorte, Random House).
-And the sequel, The Explorers: The Reckless Rescue comes out spring 2018, and the final book in the trilogy, The Explorers: The Quest for the Kid came out summer of 2019.
+The sequel, The Explorers: The Reckless Rescue came out spring 2018, and the final book in the trilogy, The Explorers: The Quest for the Kid came out summer of 2019.

 Adrienne is presently living in Toronto where she is continuing her writing, acting and directing careers.